cysouw/diathesis/text/c01_introduction.md

 - The details of the relation between the main predicate and the reframed roles can (and normally will) change.
 There will be **changes in meaning**, e.g. aspects like the role's influence on the action or its affectedness by the predicate might change.
 - As an extreme case, the reframing of a role might consist in the **addition** of a completely new role or in the **complete removal** of an existing role.
 - As is true for all alternations, a diathesis has a **direction** from a formally 'less marked' to a 'more marked' alternant.
 However, in some special instances a diathesis can show no other overt marking than the change in marking of the reframed roles itself, i.e. a **bare diathesis** (or 'equipollent' diathesis).
-- As a practical restriction, I will only consider diatheses in which one alternant is a clauses with a single finite verb ('active') without any special marking.
+- As a practical restriction, I will only consider diatheses in which one alternant is a clauses with a single finite verb ('active').

 The prototypical example of a diathesis is the *werden + Partizip* passive \Next[a], see [@sec:participles-werden-passive].
 In both clause alternants the same state of affairs is described, but the marking of the participants is different.
 However, the diversity of diatheses in German is enormous as this book attempts to show.
-There are, for example, bare diatheses (i.e. diatheses without any marking on the verb) like the infamous anticausative in \Next[b], see [@sec:case-haben-anticausative], or antipassives marked with a reflexive pronouns as shown in \Next[c], see [@sec:reflexive-accusative-antipassive].
+There are, for example, bare diatheses (i.e. diatheses without any marking on the verb) like the infamous anticausative in \Next[b], see [@sec:case-haben-anticausative], or antipassives marked with a reflexive pronoun as shown in \Next[c], see [@sec:reflexive-accusative-antipassive].

 \ex.
  \a.
 Der Schreiner hat den Tisch angemalt.
 Der Tisch wurde von den Schreiner angemalt.